 - Freedom from fear

-This human right is violated by, for example, daily anecdotal reports about the ineffective treatments in the Intensive Care Unit, which can be seen on all broadcasters (especially the public ones).
+This human right is violated by, for example, daily anecdotal reports about ineffective treatments in Intensive Care, which can be seen on all broadcasters (especially public ones).
 The various motivations to 'persevere' can also be seen as veiled threats.
-(Not meant that way, I know, but the population is made afraid of the consequences.) - Right to access to information and communication
+(Not intended that way, I know, but the population is made afraid of the consequences.) - Right to access to information and communication

 A lot of information is secret.
-The 'models' of the RIVM, the composition of the OMT, the dementia of Jaap van Dissel, decision-making procedures, protocols in the event of an epidemic – we all know nothing about it.
-The population assumes that they will vote for a government that informs correctly.
+The 'models' of the RIVM, the composition of the OMT, Jaap van Dissel's dementia, decision-making procedures, protocols in the event of an epidemic - we know nothing about it.
+The population assumes that they will vote for a government that provides accurate information.

 The RIVM has hopefully spread well-intentioned but factually incorrect information for months.
 Corrections to this from the outside have been systematically ignored, a 2nd opinion has never been included.
 This information (see, for example, the simple daily reports) has fooled the population by suggesting that the report reflected more than just the RIVM's timesheets. - Uncritical media

 The corona crisis has also exposed a journalistic crisis.
-Our most authoritative sources of information, the public broadcaster and the 'quality' newspapers, have parroted the positions of the government/RIVM for months.
-There was hardly any room for deviating voices, not even for foreign scientists with larger catchment areas and more expertise than our NL experts.
+Our most authoritative sources of information, the public broadcaster and the 'quality' newspapers, have been parroting the government/RIVM positions for months.
+There was hardly any room for dissenting voices, not even for foreign scientists with larger catchment areas and more professional knowledge than our Dutch experts.
 Journalists had no critical questions.
-The public broadcaster and the quality newspapers seemed to be mouthpieces for the established order.
-Very worrying to observe. - The obstacle to freedom
+The public broadcaster and the quality newspapers seemed like mouthpieces for the established order.
+Very worrying to note. - The obstacle to freedom

-Leaving home was actually not allowed – in any case, it was 'hindered' by urgent negative advice for our own good (which is again a fear-driven argument).
-In some countries, the military patrolled and checked for exemption documents.
+Leaving home was actually not allowed - in any case it was 'obstructed' by urgent negative advice for our own good (which is another fear-driven argument).
+In some countries the military patrolled and checked for exemption documents.
 Fortunately, we have remained relatively 'free'. - The Impediment of Speech

 With the disappearance of controversial interviews and posts on social media, it remains a mystery who was behind it.
 This is a long list.
 It is frightening that blatant nonsense is left to be involved.
 Only sharp analyses with a high or even scientifically based probability are removed.
 See also the aforementioned media: you would almost assume censorship that has hindered the media from functioning properly. - Privacy Violations

-Tracking & tracing, inspecting waste (sewer), collecting telecom data – it touches chords that have always been very sensitive.
-Privacy violations attract a lot of attention, especially if they are unique cases: a murder suspect or a tbs-er, or a deceased person whose medical file must remain secret forever.
+Tracking & tracing, inspecting waste (sewer), collecting telecom data - it touches chords that have always been very sensitive.
+Privacy violations attract a lot of attention, especially when they are unique cases: a murder suspect or a TBS patient, or a deceased person whose medical file must remain secret forever.
 At the very least, a judge should be involved if such a case arises.
-We now very easily hand over our (anonymized) telecom data to a virologist club.
+We now very easily transfer our (anonymized) telecom data to a virologist club.
 I have not yet been able to find any substantiation for the usefulness of this privacy violation* - Not respecting the right to self-determination

 It is determined for the population what is best for them.
 This can also be expected from a well-functioning government.
 The conflict between precautions on the one hand and restrictions on freedom on the other is dealt with too lightly, not to say irresponsibly. - Deliberately frightening

-This refers back to the first mentioned Human Right I mention it separately because negligence in 'protecting against fear' does not yet assume that you yourself have an active role in 'sowing fear among the population'. - Freedom from Defect
+This goes back to the first mentioned Human Right.
+I mention it separately because negligence in 'protecting against fear' does not necessarily mean that oneself has an active role in 'sowing fear among the population'. - Freedom from Defect

 I will conclude with another human right which means that governments are obliged to do their population te verzekeren from A healthy life in peace.- Healthy living for the population

-(Public) health has been deliberately dealt a heavy blow.
-This is not 'easy talk afterwards' (see my reflections of about 6 weeks ago on https://virusvaria.nl/2020/04/22/hoezo-volksgezondheid/ – I expect a driven healthcare professional to spot something like this sooner than I do, as an unsuspecting but concerned outsider who comes to take a look.
+Public health has been deliberately dealt a serious blow.
+This is not 'easy to say in retrospect' (see my thoughts from about 6 weeks ago on https://virusvaria.nl/2020/04/22/hoezo-volksgezondheid/ - I expect a passionate healthcare professional to notice something like this sooner than I do, as an unsuspecting but concerned outsider who comes to take a look.

 - Living in peace

-I find it difficult to define 'living in peace' conclusively.
+I find it difficult to conclusively define 'living in peace'.
 Let me start with what I imagine living in a war situation.
-I am thinking of: living under constant threat, under strict controls, restrictions on contact, restrictions on freedom, bans on gatherings, victims among the population, discrimination between population groups, financing the war chest of government programs at the expense of prosperity...
-That sounds way too familiar, doesn't it?
+Then I think of: living under constant threat, under strict controls, contact restrictions, freedom restrictions, bans on gatherings, victims among the population, distinction between population groups, financing the war chest of government programs at the expense of prosperity... doesn't that all sound far too familiar?

 - Healthy living for the population